Cognition in Action - PSYC5660

 This module tackles a variety of hot and/or critical topics in cognitive psychology, building upon the theories and research assimilated at Stages 1 and 2.
-The goal of the lecturers, both experts on their topics, is to bring students to a more advanced level, where they can start to evaluate pieces of research in terms of their findings, conceptual underpinnings and/or methodological choices.
+The goal of the lecturers, all experts on their topics, is to bring students to a more advanced level, where they can start to evaluate pieces of research in terms of their findings, conceptual underpinnings and/or methodological choices.
 The overarching theme focuses on free will and metacognition, looking in particular at the extent to which we control, or feel we control, our cognitive processes and behaviour in areas such as decision making, imitation and memory.
 We will discuss research that has used a variety of methods, including behavioural, animal and neuroimaging techniques.
 Practical applications and relevance to a general understanding of behaviour will be emphasised throughout.

 Total contact hours: 22